captainjacksparrow1692/captainjacksparrow1692/README.md

 ###

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Sardor and I'm a Backend developer, from Tashkent</h2>

 ###